scrogson/ambitious/README.md

-# DREAM - Distributed Rust Erlang Abstract Machine
+# Starlang - Erlang-style Concurrency for Rust

 A native Rust implementation of Erlang/OTP primitives, bringing the power of the BEAM's concurrency model to Rust with full type safety.